Frequently Asked Questions

 On occasion it can happen.
 However, our twin hull catamaran is one of the most stable vessels in the industry and thereby minimizes motion sickness.
 If you find yourself more susceptible to motion sickness we recommend you take your preferred medicine at least an hour prior to departure.
 Please feel free to check with our office the day of to find out what the water conditions are like that day in anticipation of tour.

-We offer complimentary coffee and hot chocolate, bottles of water, coast guard approved water proof floatation jackets, hydrophones to hear the whales, and 2 expert marine naturalists narrating your 3 hour tour.
+We offer complimentary coffee and hot chocolate, coast guard approved water proof floatation jackets, hydrophones to hear the whales, and 2 expert marine naturalists narrating your 3 hour tour.
 If you would like to bring your own snacks or drinks you are welcome to bring them on board.

 We adhere to a strict set of regulations set out by the whale watching network (PWWA) of which we are a part of, and by US and Canadian regulatory authorities.
 The guidelines stipulate that all vessels must maintain a distance of at least 100meters from the whales in Canadian waters including Orcas.
 In American water it is 100 yards for any Whale except Orcas which vessels must maintain a distance of 200yards.
 Five Star Whale Watching follow Respectable Whale & Wildlife Viewing Practices.